Neelima2023/sales-data-analysis/README.md

 ## 💼 Resume Description

-Built an interactive Power BI dashboard to analyze sales trends, regional performance, and top-performing products.
-Cleaned and processed raw data using Python (Pandas) and derived actionable business insights.
+Built an end-to-end data analysis project by cleaning and analyzing sales data using Python and creating an interactive Power BI dashboard to derive actionable business insights.

 ---

 ## 🚀 Future Improvements

-* Add filters/slicers for dynamic analysis
+* Add advanced SQL queries for deeper analysis
-* Include profit analysis and forecasting
+* Include profit and customer segmentation analysis
-* Integrate SQL for advanced querying
+* Add filters/slicers for dynamic dashboard interaction